-Evidence of weathering in the form of minor erosion to old brick or stone is fairly common and needn’t be a concern where it only impacts on a few localised areas.
+Minor erosion of old brick or stone is fairly common and needn’t be a concern where it only impacts on a few localised areas.
 But in cases where erosion has become excessive, the damaged masonry will need to be repaired or replaced.

-Signs to look out for include crumbling and spalling to the face of brick or stone, and damp penetrating the wall which can sometimes leave white salts on the surface.
+Look out for crumbling and spalling brickwork (where sections of the brick flake away) to the face of brick or stone, and damp penetrating the wall which can sometimes leave white salts on the surface.
 Walls in exposed areas like roof parapets are especially vulnerable to erosion.

 Where there are contributing causes of damage, such as leaking pipes or gutters, these must first be fixed.

-If the damage to the main elevations is extensive, entire façades can be clad or rendered.
+If the damage to the main elevations is extensive, entire façades can be rendered or clad in another material, such as timber cladding.
 Whether this is visually appropriate will depend on the age and type of property, and of course such work to listed buildings or those in Conservation Areas could require permission from the local authority.